PrefectHQ/prefect/docs/tutorials/projects.md

 </div>

 Your run should complete succsessfully, logs and all!
 Note that the `-v` flag represents a job variable, which are the allowed pieces of infrastructure configuration on a given work pool.
 Each work pool can customize the fields they accept here.

+!!! tip "Templating values"
+    As a matter of best practice, you should avoid hardcoding the image name and tag in both your `prefect.yaml` and CLI.
+Instead, you should [use variable templating](/concepts/projects/#templating-options).

 #### A counterexample